mgironamata/gironamata.github.io/index.md

 ## About Me

+I am a first year PhD student at the British Antarctic Survey (BAS) and the Computational and Biological Learning (CBL) group at the University of Cambdridge.

 You can use the [editor on GitHub](https://github.com/mgironamata/gironamata.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.